 The holidays are full of joy and celebrations, so when they are over, the decorations come down and the parties come to an end – it can feel almost like a disappointment.
 Thanksgiving through New Years day is a constant high with all the hustle and bustle involved.
 Then, January begins and punches you in the face.
 Your Holiday bills begin coming in the mail, the bright lights and decorations are stripped down and it gets colder.
 To make January more of a patheic month, you feel almost obligated to have all these “new year, new me” resolutions , then implement them immediately.
 I think it’s quite ridiculous to put so much pressure on yourself.

-BUT —I am also here to say don’t give up on those resolutions.
+BUT —I am also here to say don’t give up on those resolutions, those goals.
 You made them for good reasons, they came from a good place and more than likely they will enhance the quality of your life.
-If you are Jammed up in January, start with small changes.
-Don’t let the goals you set for yourself fall off.
-If you can’t find yourself motivated to go to the gym in 4 degree weather, then make sure you are making better meal choices at home.
-If you cant bring yourself to start the project you promised you would in January, don’t beat yourself up, but don’t give up either.
-Make a new plan with a new time to start – baby steps are perfectly acceptable.
+Write them down.
+Give them a “due-by” date.
+If you find yourself jammed up in January, start with small changes.
+Don’t let the goals you set for yourself fall away.
+If you can’t find yourself motivated to go to the gym in 20 degree weather, then make sure you are making better meal choices at home.
+If you can not bring yourself to start the project you promised you would in January, don’t beat yourself up, but don’t give up either.
+Make a new plan with a new time to start – BABY STEPS are perfectly acceptable.
 January will be over soon.
 Just because you don’t slay in January doesn’t mean you fail.
 It is simply a small setback.
-Things will turn around, keep your head up, keep your goals in front of you, push through- tomorrow is a new day.
+Things will turn around, keep your head up, keep your goals in front of you, push through!
+Tomorrow is a new day.
 Do not give up on yourself.